Google wants to get rid of the “backspace” key- for navigation.

 Why remove backspace key navigation on Chrome?

 It means that a small portion of people who browse on Chrome use backspace navigation.
-An even smaller portion were found to use backspace navigation when filling out an online form.
+An even smaller portion was found to use backspace navigation when filling out an online form.

 This means people who were signing up for an account, filling out billing information, applying for a job application, or whatever else involving forms were found to accidentally hit the backspace key during these forms and ended up going back a page in their browser.